iShares Core FTSE 100 UCITS ETF

 ISFETFAI Summary

-iShares Core FTSE 100 UCITS ETF (ISF) is in a mixed position
+iShares Core FTSE 100 UCITS ETF (ISF) is in a relatively unremarkable position right now

 Market Positioning